-With her open letter, (see inset) where she confessed her strange “affinity with India…” Alizay won the hearts of millions of Indians, who’ve been hailing her for sending a thumping message of love.
-But she “never ever” imagined that her post would go viral.
-We spoke to Alizay, now based in Islamabad, on what moved her to write the post.
+With her open letter (see inset) where she confessed her strange “affinity with India…” Alizay won the hearts of millions of Indians, who’ve been hailing her for sending a thumping message of love.
+But she “never” imagined that her post would go viral.
+We spoke to Alizay, now based in Islamabad, about what moved her to write the post.
 Excerpts:

 What provoked you to write that post?
 Did you ever imagine that it would garner so much response and go viral?

-I am neither a journalist nor an expert nor am I qualified in any manner to speak about politics and government decisions.
+I am neither a journalist nor an expert, nor am I qualified in any manner to speak about politics and government decisions.
 I merely speak my mind — more my heart, actually, I’m one of those!
 The mindless war rhetoric on either side is what irked me to write this.
 I only write when I am deeply moved by something.
 It was beyond me why people on the other side of the border are being dehumanized.
 And no, I had never imagined it would garner such a response.
-I am glad that this was a piece of positive news, reaching out, as opposed to hate mongering.
+I am glad that this was a piece of positive news, reaching out instead of hate-mongering.
 But we are not always so lucky.

-This piece has gone more viral in India than in Pakistan, so, I have received more responses from India.
+This piece has gone more viral in India than in Pakistan, so I have received more responses from India.
 Almost 98% of the responses I have received have been extremely encouraging and positive.
-I have had several Indians message or write in to say that they never knew good people existed in Pakistan and that my post encouraged them to not pay attention to all the hate mongering, and simply be positive, or agree to disagree more civilly.
+I have had several Indians message or write in to say that they never knew good people existed in Pakistan.
+My post encouraged them not to pay attention to all the hate-mongering and be positive or agree to disagree more civilly.
 How lovely is that thought!
 There is still hope when more than a few people on either side recognize that there are no winners in a war.

 You have been critical of your country’s policies in the past too.
 Have you faced any backlash?